for4WARD/FaithfulnessEvaluation/Readme.md

-Official implementation for paper ``Fine-grained and Explanable Factuality Evaluation for Multimodal Summarization.`` Use question_generate.py o generate questions for evaluation based on answers
+# Fine-grained and Explanable Factuality Evaluation for Multimodal Summarization

+Use question_generate.py o generate questions for evaluation based on answers

 Use question_generate_free.py to generate questions for evaluation for the reference free situation